Dayne's Craft Barbecue: Menu

 Dayne's is known for their traditional slow smoked meats with particular focus paid to brisket and sausage.
 In the morning they serve a breakfast menu which includes tacos and burritos made with their barbecued meats as well as kolaches.

 Dayne's also serves a brisket smash burger.

 Awards and recognition

-In 2025 Dayne's came 7th in Texas Monthly's state barbecue rankings.
+In 2025, Dayne's came in seventh in Texas Monthlys state barbecue rankings.
 Texas Monthly's rankings are considered authoritative and their release is an annual event in Texas barbecue.